robotlegs-sharp/robotlegs-sharp-framework/docs/platforms/Unity.md

 We've added the editor UnityMediatorExtension, which adds a new IMediatorManager which manages mediators as normal, but also adds the Mediator Attach script to MonoBehaviours giving you a cue of what is being mediated.

 We've added the UnitySingletonsExtension, which monitors the Injector for new singletons mapped and displays it on the ContextView.

+We've added the ContextViewTransformExtension, which grabs a Transform from the ContextView and maps it for injection.

 From here
 ---------